 Joseph has extensive experience in working with individuals struggling through grief and loss as well as substance abuse obstacles.
-Modalities include Cognitive Behavioral Therapy, Humanistic, Client Centered Therapy, Hypnosis, meditation/relaxation, progressive muscle relaxation, and other approached that are effective with adolescents and adults.
-He is a member if the American Counseling Association and American Psychotherapy Association.
-He has achieved becoming Board Certified Professional Counselor from the American Board of Professional Counselors and certification as a National Board Certified Clinical Hynotherapist.
-He is a Certified Tobacco Cessation Treatment Specialist.
-Joseph also is bilingual and speaks fluent Spanish.
+Modalities include Cognitive Behavioral Therapy, Humanistic, Client Centered Therapy, Hypnosis, meditation/relaxation, progressive muscle relaxation, and other approaches that are effective with clients of all ages.
+He is a member of the American Counseling Association and American Psychotherapy Association.
+In addition, Retik is a Board Certified Professional Counselor from the American Board of Professional Counselors and holds a certification as a National Board Certified Clinical Hynotherapist.
+Also, he is a Certified Tobacco Cessation Treatment Specialist.
+Retik is bilingual and speaks fluent Spanish.

-Joseph has been working in the mental health field for the past 21 years.
-Joseph is passionate and confident as a counselor/psychotherapist with integrating mindfulness-based approaches into effective therapy.
+With over 25 years of experience, Joseph is passionate and confident as a counselor/psychotherapist with integrating mindfulness-based approaches into effective therapy.